criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ## rbac.extraRules <a name="rbac.extraRules"></a>
 _Availability: logstream-workergroup_

-The `rbac.extraRules` option allows you to specify additional RBAC rules into the RBAC setup for logstream-workergroup.
+Use `rbac.extraRules` to specify additional RBAC rules into the RBAC setup for logstream-workergroup.
 It does require `rbac.create` to be set to `true`. it takes a list of maps, just like the rules in a Kubernetes role.

 ### Example
 This example provides access to `deployments`, allowing verbs `get`, `list`, `watch`, `create`, `update`, `patch`, and `delete`, for the API groups `extensions` and `apps`.